AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 #### Add, Edit or Delete a metadata under Asset Card {#add-edit-delete-metadata}

-To add a metadata to an asset, see the instructions below:
+To configure the asset metadata that display on the Asset Card for each asset, see the instructions below:

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **Asset Card**.
 2. Click **Add metadata**.
 The **Add asset card metadata** dialog box displays.